1965 Kakanj mine disaster: Accident

 Around 12:25 PM on 7 June 1965, methane gas exploded at the Orasi mine shaft of the Kakanj mine.
 The explosion caused a cave-in.
 At the moment of explosion, there were 183 miners in the shaft.
 That evening, it was reported that 114 were killed, and thirty were wounded.
 On 8 June, the number of victims rose to 125.
 On 9 June, 126 victims whose bodies were found by then, were buried.
 About 30 thousand people attended the funeral.
-Two more wounded miners died in the Sarajevo hospital same day.
+Two more wounded miners died in the Sarajevo hospital the same day.

 Trials

-Trial of ten defendants accused for the accident started on 1 November 1965 in the district court of Sarajevo.
+Trial of ten defendants accused of causing the accident started on 1 November 1965 in the district court of Sarajevo.
 Defendants were all members of the mine management: Esad Salčić, Alojz Železnik, Vlastimir Bucek, Hamza Omerović, Ejub Đokić, Matija Cigan, Alojz Špec, Nenad Mihaldžić, Ljubo Ćuk, and Muris Osmanagić.
 They were accused of neglecting safety and sanitary rules, and allowing the work to progress although they knew methane was accumulating in the shaft.

 During the trial it was discovered that the probable cause of explosion were defective electrical installations, although one of the expert witnesses disagreed and said that the explosion was probably caused by smoking.

 The judgement was delivered on 29 December 1965.
 Bucek was sentenced to 7½ years in prison, Omerović and Špec to seven years each, and Železnik to 6½ years.
-Salčić, Cigan, Mihaldžić, Ćuk and Osmanagić were aquited.
+Salčić, Cigan, Mihaldžić, Ćuk and Osmanagić were acquitted.
 Proceedings against Đokić were postponed because he attempted suicide and was still in the hospital.
 Explaining the verdict, јudge Murđatbegović said that it was established that one of the main causes of the disaster was a barrier that was erected on the day of the disaster In the main corridor of the "Karaula" moat.
 This partition diverted the air flow over the "Ćifići" work site and from there carried methane to the main corridor, and then in the direction of the workers.

 Đokić's trial started on 23 February 1966 in Sarajevo.
 He was accused of ordering the erection of wooden barrier that led to the explosion.
 On 24 February, Đokić was found guilty and sentenced to 8 years in prison.